jfreissmann/owp_milp_optimization/README.md

 ## Run the dashboard

-Running the heat pump dashboard is as easy as running the following command from the root directory in your virtual environment with dependencies installed:
+Running the optimization dashboard is as easy as running the following command from the root directory in your virtual environment with dependencies installed:

 ```
 streamlit run src\Home.py